 Today we had out Mike McLeod’s group of friends from North and South Carolina.
 Mike and his friends are a group of 8 or 9 that love the outdoors, fishing, and hunting.
-They stayed up by the Lake Okeechobee area so they would be convenient to duck and hog hunting as well as the fishing.
+They stayed up by the Lake Okeechobee area so they would be convenient for duck and hog hunting as well as fishing.

 Originally when they called, the group was looking to maybe fish Okeechobee, but after a short while on the phone and telling them all about the Peacock bass and all of the wildlife in the Everglades.
-They then started planning a few more trips, including a peacock bass trip and Everglades fishing trip.
+They then started planning a few more trips, including a peacock bass trip and an Everglades fishing trip.

-The plan was, each day a different group of guys would fish in a different location.
-So, we started with fishing for peacock bass in the Miami area at a hidden little lake, as we call it “the honey hole.”
+The plan was, that each day a different group of guys would fish in a different location.
+So, we started with fishing for peacock bass in the Miami area at a hidden little lake, as we call “the honey hole.”
 As most of the customers look when we go to Miami.
 A little unsure of what to expect, so they all just went with the flow.
 We explained that the water temp needed to raise a bit as the sun rises overhead, we tried to ensure them that the peacock bass would bite slowly at first and slowly get better.
 With that look on their faces, as I told them “you should have been here yesterday.”
 We explained that this time of the year the peacock bass group up and that once we found one we would then fine, two, three, and so on.

 Lone behold that’s almost exactly how it happens, with two boats out today we had a lot of lines in the water.
 Our boat was the first to yell “fish on,” I heard it come from the rear of the boat and before I could look back we had one on upfront a double.
 Lone to behold the group of fish we were looking for, I quickly spin the boat around and proceeded to catch one after another.